Michael Payne (executive): Biography

 Payne also acted as senior advisor for the winning Olympic bids of London 2012, Rio de Janeiro 2016 and Los Angeles 2028.

-In 2005 Payne released his first book, Olympic Turnaroundthat details how the Olympics stepped back from the brink of extinction to become the world’s best known brand and a multi billion global franchise.
+In 2005 Payne released his first book, Olympic Turnaround that details how the Olympics stepped back from the brink of extinction to become the world’s best known brand and a multi billion global franchise.
 The book has been published in more than 15 different languages.

-In 2021 Payne released his second book, Toon In! that in 2022 won the prestigious Sunday Times Sports Book of the Year Award (8) detailing the Olympic history through cartoons and how the Games have defied threats.
+In 2021 Payne released his second book, Toon In!, that in 2022 won the Sunday Times Sports Book of the Year Award, detailing the Olympic history through cartoons and how the Games have defied threats.
 All profits donated to charity – Back Up, Sport for Peace, Yunus Sports Hub and Cartooning for Peace.